Community Hunger Solutions is dedicated to connecting local food with community members who face barriers to access.

 CHS supports partner farms with a tax deduction or fair compensation for excess produce.
 CHS provides about $200,000 in compensation to area farms each year!

 Volunteering with CHS is an excellent opportunity to give back to your community and earn fresh, healthy produce in return!
-CHS offers volunteers up to $35 worth of fresh, local food for each shift worked.
+CHS offers volunteers an unlimited amount of fresh, local food for each shift worked.
 Some of our volunteers find great value in this exchange, using their two or three hour shift as a way to source organic food they wouldn't otherwise have access to

 Hunger affects our community in many unexpected ways.
 CHS works to combat it everywhere it shows up.
 In addition to stocking pantries with healthy food options, CHS helps in the following ways: